luis-i-reyes-castro/crop-sprayer-drone/README.md

-# crop-sprayer-drone

-## DJI Agras Crop Sprayer Drone Dataset
+# Crop Sprayer Drone Dataset

 This dataset contains 200+ images of DJI Agras crop sprayer drones taken by private drone operators throughout South America and the Caribbean.
 The images are classified by generation and drone model as shown in the table below.